NTSB Releases Report on Fatal Holtville Migrant Crash - Holtville Tribune

 The human-smuggling activities related to the incident are still under investigation by the Department of Homeland Security and its related agencies.

-Mexicali resident Jose Cruz Noguez, age 47, a legal permanent resident of the United States, was charged in federal court by the United States Attorney’s Office on March 30, with coordinating the March 2 human-smuggling.
+Mexicali resident Jose Cruz Noguez, age 47, a legal permanent resident of the United States, was charged in federal court by the United States Attorney’s Office on March 30, with coordinating the March 2 human-smuggling event.
 He was arrested on March 29 as he crossed into the U.S. from Mexico at a Calexico-area Port of Entry.

 Cruz appeared for a preliminary hearing in federal court in El Centro on Tuesday morning, April 13, via teleconference before U.S. Magistrate Judge Ruth Bermudez Montenegro, where his attorneys reportedly requested additional time to prepare their defense.